jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 We can now rapidly generate prototypes and place them directly in front of users for feedback.
 That feedback is incredibly valuable.

-However, I do not think prototypes should automatically become production systems.
+However, I do not think that vibe coded prototypes should automatically become production systems.
 The prototype validates ideas.
 The production system must survive change.